ChemiKyle/jazzyWeather/README.md

 ## I don't care about your life story, what's it do?
 Play a different song according to the weather and (optionally) the season.
 Place desired music files in subdirectories for "clear/", "rain/", and "snow/" conditions (also needed in each season directory if using the seasons).

+Utilize the slowVolume.py script for a more gentle wake up a la Android smart alarm (requires alsaaudio module for python).

 TODO:
   Find some way to query the alarm time for my phone and use that instead of a cron job
-  Conjure up some way to slowly raise the volume, like Android's smart alarm